MonoTech01/Networking/Switch/Find firmwares.md

 For example,
 HP firmwares will be found in this following website: https://networkingsupport.hpe.com/

 However, I realized that some people could not find the site when they search HP firmware on google.
-They usually ended up with this site:
+They usually ended up with this site: https://www.hpe.com/us/en/home.html
+I figured out the way to get to the correct site from it!

+Choose Tab Project -> HPE Aruba Networking